November in your Garden

 Photo © Bulleen Art & Garden

 This is probably the busiest month of the year for gardeners.
 Warmer temperatures and the recent rains make for perfect planting conditions.
-As you can see from the pic above, it is also Tomato Time!
+It is also Tomato Time!
 Cup Weekend is traditionally the ideal time in Melbourne to get your tomatoes into the ground.
 In the rest of your garden, plants are either busily flowering or pushing out new growth.
 Birds, spiders, lizards and ladybirds are feasting on aphids, whiteflies and other sap sucking insects that love to feed on new spring growth.
 Allow predators to thrive in your garden by reducing or eliminating spraying, planting lots of flowers and creating a diverse and nature friendly garden.

 Mulching